Reporting and recordkeeping

 Visit the Oregon OSHA website to learn more about safety recordkeeping and other regulatory requirements.
 Start here:

-This online training includes an overview or reporting and recording workplace injuries as well as instructions for completing the OSHA 300 log and 300A summary.
+This online training includes an overview of reporting and recording workplace injuries and instructions for completing the OSHA 300 log and 300A summary.

 What to do following a severe or fatal workplace injury

 Seek immediate medical attention and follow these simple steps.

 Checklist for what to do following a serious/catastrophic event or fatality accident

 A detailed list of actions to complete after a severe injury or fatality.

 What to expect from an Oregon OSHA compliance inspection [Spanish]